What Are the Laws on Police Body-Worn Cameras?

 Whether these goals have been achieved is unclear.
 There’s little solid evidence to go on.
 Meanwhile, the initial rush to deploy police body cams outpaced the development of uniform rules and regulations.
 As a result, government officials are playing catch up, which has led to privacy concerns and other complaints.

 Many jurisdictions still grapple with issues regarding mass community surveillance, privacy violations, and the chilling effects of cameras on freedom of speech.
-Nationwide, concerns exist over the lack of uniform and clear policies for the use and activation of body cams and data retention of, and public access to, body-cam footage.
+Nationwide, concerns exist over the lack of uniform and clear policies for the use and activation of body cams, data retention of videos, and public access to footage.
+On top of all this, agencies typically don't have the resources to thoroughly review all of the footage they produce.

-Are Police Body-Worn Cameras Mandatory in the United States?
+Are Police Body-Worn Cameras Required in the United States?

-Around a dozen states mandate that police officers who interact with the public wear body cameras.
-These states include Colorado, Connecticut, Delaware, Illinois, Maryland, Nevada, New Jersey, New Mexico, New York, and South Carolina.
-Phased mandatory rollouts are occurring in some states.
-Others require law enforcement agencies that have body cameras to utilize them for specific police-citizen interactions.
+Around half of all states mandate that police officers who regularly interact with the public wear body cameras.
+Others require law enforcement agencies that have body cameras to use them for specific police-citizen interactions.

 One of the main obstacles to mandating body-cam use is funding.
 Equipping agencies with physical equipment, technology support, and storage capabilities for body cams and footage takes significant resources that many places don’t have.